okta-samples/okta-flask-api-sample/README.md

 ## Get the Code

-Grab and configure this project using `okta start flask`.
+Grab and configure this project using `okta start flask-api`.

 Follow the instructions printed to the console.